Understanding the Path to Polish Citizenship: A Step-by-Step Guide for EU Citizens

 What is Polish citizenship anyway?

 Citizenship undoubtedly constitutes a fundamental bond between an individual and the state, defining their mutual rights and obligations.
 Indeed, the history of mankind is not only the history of societies and nations, but also the history of the emergence of states, which served as a tool to ensure security and establish social norms.
 Citizenship developed in the context of these processes as a special bond of legal obligation and belonging.
+This process is quite time-consuming, and very different from any second citizenship programs.

 In today’s world, the concept of citizenship, including, of course, Polish citizenship, refers to a legal relationship between the individual and the state, which confers on the individual certain rights and obligations towards the state, but on the other hand also gives the state corresponding rights and obligations towards the individual.
 Issues related to citizenship, including the procedures for its acquisition and loss, are regulated by state law.
 In ancient times, in the Greek polis, the concept of citizenship was associated with full rights and duties within the urban community.